gares/iris/docs/proof_mode.md

 - `[]` : false elimination.
 - `%` : move the hypothesis to the pure Coq context (anonymously).
 - `->` and `<-` : rewrite using a pure Coq equality
 - `# ipat` : move the hypothesis into the intuitionistic context.
+The tactic will fail if the hypothesis is not intuitionistic.
+On success, the tactic will strip any number of intuitionistic and persistence modalities.
+If the hypothesis is already in the intuitionistic context, the tactic will still strip intuitionistic and persistence modalities (it is a no-op if the hypothesis does not contain such modalities).
 - `> ipat` : eliminate a modality (if the goal permits).

 Apart from this, there are the following introduction patterns that can only